 A Hollywood expert and a Wodehouse Society star.

 The connection between Mr. Ring and our knowledge of Wodehouse in the theater is substantial.
 In addition to the books noted above Ring was the editorial consultant on Barry Day's The Complete Lyrics of P. G. Wodehouse.
 Sadly lacking the musical notations, most of which would be by the incomparable Jerome Kern, and which are available in other Kern music sources, but accompanied by wonderful illustrations and insightful comments of the many shows, this collection of lyrics shows Plum's mastery of rhyming lyrics to be brilliant.
 For a detailed look at the relationship between Wodehouse, Kern, and their frequent libretto partner Guy Bolton, a long-time Wodehouse friend, we recommend Bolton and Wodehouse and Kern: The Men Who Made Musical Comedy by Lee Davis, published in 1993 by James H. Heineman.
 Another valuable contribution to the study of Wodehouse in the theater was compiled by David A. Jasen, the Wodehouse biographer, in The Theater of P. G. Wodehouse, published in 1979.
 Hard-copy books of Plum's several plays are extant.
 In 1927 Brentano's published The Play's The Thing and in 1928 Methuen & Co. issued Good Morning, Bill.
 In 1983 Methuen published Wodehouse : Four Plays, containing scripts for the two noted above as well as Leave It To Psmith and Come On, Jeeves.
-A contemporary adapter, Ms. Margaret Raether, has also done very good work in taking Plum's characters, words, plots and scenes to the stage in a series of plays.
-And in 2009 Paul R. Spring compiled a paper-backed edition of four satirical playlets, written in the first decade of the twentieth century, by Wodehouse and a colleague, Bertram Fletcher Robinson, titled Bobbles & Plum.
+A contemporary adapter, Ms. Margaret Raether, has also done very good work in taking Plum's characters, words, plots, and scenes to the stage in a series of plays.
+And in 2009 Paul R. Spring compiled a paper-backed edition of five satirical playlets, written in the first decade of the twentieth century, by Wodehouse and a colleague, Bertram Fletcher Robinson, titled Bobbles & Plum.
 Highly topical and well-annotated, they show Plum's early mastery of the comedic lyric.
 As a direct link from the stage to film in the 1920s and 1930s, P.G.
-Wodehouse and Hollywood: Screenwriting, Satires and Adaptations by the erudite Library of Congress Film Curator and TWS member Brian Taves, stands alone in its treatment of Wodehouse's brief but dramatic career in Hollywood.
+Wodehouse and Hollywood: Screenwriting, Satires and Adaptations by the late Brian Taves, who was an erudite Library of Congress Film Curator and highly respected TWS member whose work, stands alone in its treatment of Wodehouse's brief but dramatic career in Hollywood.
 We owe much to Brian Taves for providing this history of a strange interlude for Plum and we owe a great deal to Hollywood for inspiring some of Wodehouse's funniest fictional characters and settings in his subsequent short stories and novels.

 The cognoscenti forgathering.